-- Private accommodation (contained studios with bathroom and kitchenette) - One-to-one professional support through key-working sessions; special focus is placed on life planning and setting realistic and achievable goals for the future - Harm reduction addiction support for those who need it, along with risk management - Referral, advocacy and case management - Independent living skills development - Volunteer-led activities, many of which focus on personal development and community engagement - Resettlement support through planning and assessment of individual needs
+- · Private accommodation (contained studios with bathroom and - One-to-one professional support through key-working sessions; special focus is placed on life planning and setting realistic and achievable goals for the future.
+Harm reduction addiction support for those who need it, along with risk management - · Referral, advocacy and case management - Independent living skills development - · Volunteer-led activities, many of which focus on personal development and community engagement - · Resettlement support through planning and assessment of individual needs

-It targets those who may be in active addiction (drugs and/or alcohol) and can have mental health issues.
+As a service we intend to target service users who are engaged in education and or employment and are making a meaningful use of time.
+We also work with those with mental health issues or those who may have had or currently have some addiction issues.
 We work with them to support them in reducing their usage and accessing other services in order that they may be treated for their addiction.
-This approach also works toward promoting successful move-ons for the young service users at this project who have such high potential and an even greater ability to move out of homelessness.
+This approach also works toward promoting successful moveons for the young service users at this project who have such high potential and an even greater ability to move out of homelessness.